 Hack the cough with Hacks, a strong-smelling mint that will remind us of all the times we got sick in our childhood.
 We don't know if it even works or not, but you can still find Hacks sweets being sold at convenience stores everywhere.

 Despite of how it looks, Mamee is not an instant noodle – it's a snack noodle, meaning no cooking is required.
-There's many ways to eat this snack but our favourite is crushing the noodles first before adding the flavoured salt – that's tasty, tasty MSG for you.
+There's many ways to eat this snack but our favourite is crushing the noodles first before adding the flavoured salt – that's actually tasty, tasty MSG for you.

 Over the years gem biscuits have somewhat become an icon in Singapore, appearing in jewellery, accessories and even home decor – as throw cushions.
 Still, we'll always fondly remember these super sweet, fun-sized and pastel-hued biscuits of our childhood.